nus-cs2030s/2122-s2/docs/style.md

 ## Why Coding Style is Important

-One of the goals of CS2030/S is to move you away from the mindset that you are writing code that you will discard after it is done (e.g., in CS1101S missions) and you are writing code that noone else will read except you and your tutor.
-CS2030/S prepares you to work in a software engineering teams in many ways, and one of the ways is to enforce a consistent coding style.
+One of the goals of CS2030/S is to move you away from the mindset of writing code that you will discard when done with, and that only you and your tutor will read (e.g., in CS1101S missions).
+CS2030/S prepares you for working in software engineering teams in many ways, one of which is by enforcing a consistent coding style.

-If everyone on the team follows the same style, the intend of the programmer can become clear (e.g., is this a class or a field?), the code is more readable and less bug prone (e.g., the [Apple `goto fail` bug](https://www.wired.com/2014/02/gotofail/)).
+If everyone on the team follows the same style, the intent of the programmer can become clear (e.g., is this a class or a field?), the code is more readable and less bug prone (e.g., the [Apple `goto fail` bug](https://www.wired.com/2014/02/gotofail/)).
 Empirical studies support this:

 !!! quote
     "It is not merely a matter of aesthetics that programs should be written in a particular style.
 Rather there is a psychological basis for writing programs in a conventional manner: programmers have strong expectations that other programmers will follow these discourse rules.
 If the rules are violated, then the utility afforded by the expectations that programmers have built up over time is effectively nullified.
 The results from the experiments with novice and advanced student programmers and with professional programmers described in this paper provide clear support for these claims."